 Two letters of recommendation are required from faculty who have a strong sense of the applicant’s goals and capabilities.

 Applicants must upload unofficial transcripts of their entire post-secondary academic record to the online application, including all undergraduate coursework and any graduate-level coursework.
 An applicant who is offered admission to the Bridge to the Doctorate program will be asked at that time to provide an official transcript demonstrating conferral of the bachelor’s degree.

 Applicants in the humanities and social sciences must submit an academic writing sample from a course in their proposed field of study.

 Applicants must be U.S. citizens or permanent residents.

 Admission and Matriculation

 Initial admission decisions will be issued on April 1.
 Matriculating students should plan to arrive at UVA in mid-July for orientation and summer workshops before the start of classes.

-Applicants and faculty mentors who seek additional information regarding this program are welcome to contact the faculty liaison for their specific field of interest listed in the directory on this page, as well as Jasmine Crenshaw, director of diversity programs in the Office of Graduate and Postdoctoral Affairs; Keisha John, associate dean for diversity and inclusion; and Dinko Pocanic, associate dean for graduate programs.
+Applicants and faculty mentors who seek additional information regarding this program are welcome to contact the faculty liaison for their specific field of interest listed in the directory on this page, as well as Jasmine Crenshaw, director of diversity programs in the Office of Graduate and Postdoctoral Affairs; Keisha John, associate dean for diversity and inclusion.